16-bit computing: 16-bit application

 In the context of IBM PC compatible and Wintel platforms, a 16-bit application is any software written for MS-DOS, OS/2 1.x or early versions of Microsoft Windows which originally ran on the 16-bit Intel 8088 and Intel 80286 microprocessors.
 Such applications used a 20-bit or 24-bit segment or selector-offset address representation to extend the range of addressable memory locations beyond what was possible using only 16-bit addresses.
-Programs containing more than 216 bytes (65,536 bytes) of instructions and data therefore required special instructions to switch between their 64-kilobyte segments, increasing the complexity of programming 16-bit applications.
+Programs containing more than 216 bytes (65,536 bytes) of instructions and data therefore required special instructions to switch between their 64-kibibyte segments, increasing the complexity of programming 16-bit applications.

+16-bit microcontrollers

+Single chip 16-bit microcontrollers appeared around 1983 with the introduction of the Intel 8061.
+As of 2025, 16-bit microcontrollers cost well under a US dollar in 100 quantities, similar in price to legacy 8-bit.
+Even some 32-bit microcontrollers are priced under a US dollar.